 You have the power to re-write your story and determine where you go from here.
 Documenting your healing journey can help you process thoughts and feelings and also deepen your therapeutic work.

 Taking good care of your physical health will support your mental and emotional health.
 Begin by eating healthy and nutritious food, getting plenty of rest, and making time for exercise.
-Trauma is stored in the body so it is important to get regular exercise to help restore balance, and at the same time, vigorous exercise where the heart rate is elevated for even 20 minutes a day will help decrease anxiety and lift your mood and overall feelings of well-being.
+Trauma is stored in the body, so it is important to get regular exercise to help restore balance, and at the same time, vigorous exercise where the heart rate is elevated for even 20 minutes a day will help decrease anxiety and lift your mood and overall feeling of well-being.

 Mindful breathing, also known as conscious breathing, can help keep you anchored in the present moment, bringing your attention back into your body when the mind wanders into the past or projects into the future.

-Positive self-talk and affirmations are beneficial too.
+Positive self-talk and affirmations are beneficial, too.
 Remind yourself that by overcoming the challenges of the past, you can face whatever life brings your way.
 You are stronger than you think, and having survived the past, you can now take control of the future.

 - Have an intimate relationship with God